PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 This syntax has a couple of virtues:

 -  It makes clear which object the method is operating on.
-Otherwise, the object would have to be one of the arguments, and you couldn’t be sure which.
+Otherwise, the object would have to be one of the arguments, and you couldn't be sure which.

 -  It allows different kinds of objects to have methods with the same